Armenian protest leader says only ready to discuss PM's 'departure' - Journal du Cameroun

-Armenia’s political crisis deepened Saturday as protest leader Nikol Pashinyan said he was only prepared to discuss the exit of the country’s newly elected prime minister, former president Serzh Sarkisian.
+Armenia’s political crisis deepened Saturday as demonstrations continued and protest leader Nikol Pashinyan said he was only prepared to discuss the exit of the country’s newly elected prime minister, former president Serzh Sarkissian.

-“We are only ready to discuss the conditions of his departure,” news agencies quoted Pashinyan as saying after Sarkisian called on the opposition to enter into talks with authorities.
+“We are only ready to discuss the conditions of his departure,” news agencies quoted Pashinyan as saying after Sarkissian called on the opposition to enter into talks with authorities.

 “This won’t be a dialogue, as I already said, we do not want vendetta and we wish to secure the transfer of power to the people while avoiding shock as much as possible,” Pashinyan was quoted as saying.

-The opposition lawmaker has led mass protests against Sarkisian’s rule that started on April 13 in the capital Yerevan.
+Demonstrators waved Armenian flags and blocked streets, disrupting traffic in the capital.
+Police said they made 84 arrests so far on Saturday afternoon, and more than 230 people were arrested on Friday.

+Rallies were also planned in other cities such as Gyumri, Ararat and Artashat.

-Earlier on Saturday, Sarkisian sought a “political dialogue” with the protest leader.
+Earlier on Saturday, Prime Minsiter Serzh Sarkissian sought a “political dialogue” with the protest leader.

 “I am deeply concerned about the unfolding internal political events.
 In order to avoid irreversible consequences, I call on deputy Nikol Pashinyan to sit at the table of political dialogue and negotiation,” the 63-year-old leader said in a statement.

-Opposition supporters denounce Sarkisian’s efforts to remain in power as prime minister after a decade serving as president.
+Opposition supporters denounce Serzh Sarkissian’s efforts to remain in power as prime minister after a decade serving as president.

 At a 30,000 strong rally in Yerevan on Friday evening, Pashinyan laid out his demands for the authorities.

-“First, Sarkisian resigns.
+“First, Sarkissian resigns.
 Second, parliament elects a new prime minister that represents the people.
 Third, it forms a temporary government.
 Fourth, they schedule parliamentary elections.
-We will enter negotiations around these demands,” he said, calling Sarkisian a “political corpse”.
+We will enter negotiations around these demands,” he said, calling Serzh Sarkissian a “political corpse”.

 “The whole world can see this is a people’s velvet revolution, which very soon will be victorious,” Pashinyan told the rally.